 1.5 Methods and Outline

 Current-day climate prediction systems, including the North American Multi-Model Ensemble (NMME; Kirtman et al., 2014) as well as other modeling groups (e.g., Doblas-Reyes et al., 2000; Palmer et al., 2004), utilize state-of-the-art fully coupled climate models to provide a variety of forecasts on seasonal to intraseasonal timescales.
-These forecasts rely heavily on the predicted ENSO state, which can have a large impact on the predictability of, say, the precipitation pattern in North America (Kumar and Hoerling, 1997; 1998) due to the Rossby wave train teleconnection from the Pacific (Trenberth et al., 1998).
+These forecasts rely heavily on the predicted ENSO state, which can have a large impact on the predictability of, for instance, the winter and spring precipitation patterns in North America (e.g., Ropelewski et al., 1986; Kumar and Hoerling, 1997; 1998) due to the extratropical teleconnection from the Pacific via stationary Rossby waves (e.g., Hoskins et al., 1981; Sardeshmukh and Hoskins, 1988; Trenberth et al., 1998).
 Because an accurate ENSO forecast is vital to getting these teleconnected patterns correct, determining the sources and sinks of ENSO predictability in a particular model is essential to knowing when and why the forecast uncertainty may change with lead-time or initialization month.
-As such, coupled models are utilized in this research in an attempt to promote a better understanding of ENSO predictability in the types of models used in actual predictions.
+As such, coupled models are utilized in this research in an attempt to promote a better understanding of ENSO predictability in the types of models used in actual seasonal predictions.

-Questions 1-2 are first addressed via the analysis presented in chapter 2.
-This chapter utilizes model output from a high-resolution, eddy-permitting version of the National Center for Atmospheric Research (NCAR) Community Climate System Model version 3.5 (CCSM3.5; Kirtman et al., 2012).
+Questions 1 and2 are first addressed via the analysis presented in chapter 2.
+This chapter utilizes model output from an ocean eddy-permitting version of the National Center for Atmospheric Research (NCAR) Community Climate System Model version 3.5 (CCSM3.5; Kirtman et al., 2012).
 The model output is used to pintpoint the dominant atmospheric wind stress precursor to ENSO.
 Then, in chapter 3, the dominant precursor pattern, found to be the PMM, is tested in the context of the NMME prediction system Phase-1 models to determine whether the PMM performs well as a predictor of ENSO in forecast mode.
 The NMME predictions are verified using an observational dataset.
-Why the PMM is found to be only a decent yet not excellent predictor of ENSO, despite being a reliable precursor to ENSO, is revisited in chapter 5.
+Why the PMM is found to be only a marginally useful predictor of ENSO, despite being a reliable precursor to ENSO, is revisited in chapter 5.

 The experiments designed to address questions 3-6 utilize the National Center for Atmospheric Research (NCAR) Community Climate System Model version 4.0 (CCSM4), a fully coupled model used both for climate research (e.g., Capotondi, 2013; Lopez and Kirtman, 2013; DiNezio and Deser, 2014) and real-time climate predictions as CCSM4 is one of the Phase-2 NMME models.
 The phase-2 models include updated versions of the phase-1 models described in chapter 3.
 Chapters 4-6 employ an ensemble methodology to explore ENSO predictability in CCSM4.
 Specifically, chapter 4 introduces a model methodology that isolates ENSO SST error (or perturbation) growth induced by coupled instabilities.
 Much of the chapter is a proof of concept of the framework, which doubles as hypothesis testing of previous coupled instability work done primarily in the 1980s (e.g., Philander et al., 1984; Hirst 1986; Battisti, 1988; Battisti and Hirst, 1989; and those in chapter 4).
 How noise-driven error growth impacts ENSO predictability is also addressed.

-Chapter 5 applies the model framework from chapter 4 to actual real-time ENSO predictions from the NMME CCSM4 model, specifically the 2014 and 2015 March initialized December ENSO forecasts.
-An ensemble approach is utilized to determine the “expected” uncertainty for ENSO forecasts with similar initial SST anomaly states as the 2014 and 2015 observed.
+Chapter 5 applies the model framework from chapter 4 to actual real-time ENSO predictions from the NMME CCSM4, specifically the 2014 and 2015 March initialized December ENSO forecasts.
+An ensemble approach is utilized to determine the “expected” uncertainty for ENSO forecasts with initial SST anomaly states similar to those of the 2014 and 2015.
 Chapter 6 presents a dynamical analysis of the error growth ensembles presented in chapter 4.
 This chapter reveals how rapid error growth is instigated in CCSM4 and provides a new approach to determine how the “spring predictability barrier” originates in coupled models.